 A number of document reviews are scheduled for the duration of the Management Plan.
 The annual review process requests that Relevant Authorities and key partners update their specific projects as listed within the Action Plan and supply any new information as is necessary.
-Whilst this process will form the basis of most updates, new Conservation Advice (Regulation 35) for the EMS is expected to be published during the cycle of the Management Plan.
-The document will be changed to reflect this and any designation changes.
+New legislation is also expected to gain Royal Assent during the course of the Management Plan which will be taken into account during the review process.

-20 17 Annual review process, including Action Plan update 20 18 Annual review process, including Action Plan update 20 19 Mid-term review following publication of Regulation 35 Conservation Advice 202 2020 Annual review process, including Action Plan update 20: 21 New five-year Management Plan (2021-2026) developed and published
+2022 New Management Plan published 2023 Annual review process, including Action Plan update 2024 Mid-term review 2025 Annual review process, including Action Plan update 2026 New five-year Management Plan (2027-2031) developed and published